tamayika/advanced-immutable.d.ts/README.md

 var record = Immutable.Record<Person>({ name: "Alice", age: 12 }); // only here modified
 var myRecord = new record();

-myRecord.set("age", 10); // ok
+myRecord = myRecord.set("age", 10); // ok
 myRecord.get("age").toFixed(); // => "10"
-myRecord.set("age", "Alice"); // TypeScript Error: Argument of type '"Alice"' is not assignable to parameter of type 'number'.
+myRecord = myRecord.set("age", "Alice"); // TypeScript Error: Argument of type '"Alice"' is not assignable to parameter of type 'number'.
 ```

 Only generics was specified, but you can get error in typescript compilation.